vaclavhrach/rescript-effect-reducer/README.md

 ## Usage

-The code below shows a simple counter implementation using the useEffectReducer hook where it is also possible to adjust the step value in addition to increment and decrement
+The code below shows a simple counter implementation using the `useEffectReducer` hook (from `EffectReducer` module) where it is also possible to adjust the step value in addition to increment and decrement.

 ```ocaml